Bilyana17/myFlix-client/README.md

 Alowws users to log in with a username and password

 Signup view
-Allow new users to registes (username, password, emailm date of birth)
+Allow new users to register (username, password, emailm date of birth)

 Profile View
 Dispaly user registration details
-Allows users to update their info(username, password, email, date of birth) Display favorite moivies
+Allows users to update their info(username, password, email, date of birth) Display favorite movies
-Allows users to remove a movie from their list of favorites Allow existing users to dergister
+Allows users to remove a movie from their list of favorites Allow existing users to deregister

 --Teacnical Requirements
 The application must be a singele-page application(SPA)